15 Smart Hacks for Maximizing Productivity

 I’m sure many of you have heard of this productivity hack, but how exactly does it supercharge your productivity?

-And since concentration is half of the productivity battle (the other half being actually starting to work), this tool is an incredibly powerful hack to add to your arsenal.
+And since concentration is half of the productivity battle (the other half is actually starting to work), this tool is an incredibly powerful hack to add to your arsenal.

 You can find everything you need to know about the technique here.